Applicants should hold a good, Upper Second Class Honours degree, or its overseas equivalent, normally in a relevant subject.

 Months of entry

-The MA is extremely flexible and wide-ranging.
-In this it reflects the broad, multidisciplinary nature of the subject area, which includes Latin and Greek language, the history of Greek and Roman antiquity from archaic times to the beginning of the Middle Ages, and Greek and Roman literature, culture, art, and philosophy.
-Designed to introduce students to advanced study in their chosen field and to equip them with the skills required for doctoral research.
-Apart from the thesis, the only compulsory unit is that devoted to research training, although one of the other three is normally a language, ancient or modern.
+The MA in Classics and Ancient History is extremely flexible and wide-ranging.
+In this it reflects the broad, multidisciplinary nature of the subject, which includes Latin and Greek language, the history of Greek and Roman antiquity from archaic times to the beginning of the Middle Ages, and Greek and Roman literature, philosophy, and culture.
+The MA is designed to introduce students to advanced study in their chosen field and to equip them with the skills required for doctoral research.
+The programme and most modules within it allow students to tailor their advanced study and research-preparation to their interests, needs and existing knowledge.
+Apart from the thesis, the only compulsory unit is that devoted to research training.
+We also expect all students to study Latin and/or Greek as part of their MA.
+(No existing knowledge of Latin or Greek is required, and we are very well-equipped to support students beginning their study of either language; it is also possible to study one or both languages at more Advanced levels).
+Apart from these requirements, students are able to choose freely in constructing an MA course which best suits their interests and skills.

 Information for international students